This article was last updated by on

 Tips to Prevent Rubber Plants Poisoning

 2. Wear gloves and an apron.
-Be alert on exposing yourself, children and pets from the plant sap while pruning, watering, cleaning, repotting, or moving the plant.
+Be alert about exposing yourself, your children, and your pets to the plant sap while pruning, watering, cleaning, repotting, or moving the plant.

 Preventing Your Pets from Eating Rubber Plants